edenspiekermann/espi-devblog/_posts/2015-10-22-prop-type-checking-in-react.md

     }).isRequired
   },

-  render() {...}
+  render() { … }

+})
 ```

 Immediately we can see that this `ProjectTile` component accepts a `project` object.
-And we also see its properties, like the `id` and `title`.
-So when we're writing the UI elements inside the component, we already know we can call properties like `this.props.title` in our render method, without having to look at the parent component or some other documentation.
+And we also see its properties, like `id` and `title`.
+So when we’re writing the UI elements inside the component, we already know we can call properties like `this.props.title` in our render method, without having to look at the parent component or some other documentation.

-### 2. Get console warnings if a component receives an incorrect or missing data type.
+### 2. Get console warnings if a component receives an incorrect or missing data type

-If a prop is missing, or has an incorrect data type, you'll see a warning in the JavaScript console.
+If a prop is missing, or has an incorrect data type, you’ll see a warning in the JavaScript console.
 And for [performance reasons](https://facebook.github.io/react/docs/reusable-components.html), React will only check the `propTypes` in development mode.
 One can start to see the power of this when combining these prop checks with integration tests and other `pre-push` [hooks](https://github.com/maxhoffmann/captain-git-hook).

 ### 3. See if API data changed

 It is often the case as a project grows, that the structure of a back-end API response could change, and therefore break an element in the UI if that piece of data is missing, or if a new property is added.
 Having `propTypes` can eliminate a whole swath of these kinds of errors.

-Let's consider the code snippet above.
+Let’s consider the code snippet above.
 If a new property `teaser` is added to `this.props.project`, the required object shape defined in `React.PropTypes.shape()` would not match.
-In development, the console would warn us of this, and we would know to re-examine the data we're getting from `this.props`, and update our prop checks accordingly.
+In development, the console would warn us of this, and we would know to re-examine the data we’re getting from `this.props`, and update our prop checks accordingly.

 ### 4. Get one step closer to static type checks